animalCodes/ab_qol_pack/README.md

 - Bats have a high chance to drop a torch
 - Silverfish can drop iron nuggets and gravel
 - Husks have a low chance to drop sand

+# License

+Licensed under the MIT License, see `LICENSE.md`.